omeresas/Ticket-Sale-Microservices-TS-React/ticketing-app/notes/markdowns/04-db-management-modeling.md

 <img src="../images/11-password-hashing.png" alt="drawing" width="1000"/>
 </p>

-4. Use **Mongoose Pre-Save hook** to replace the plain password with the hashed one when it is first created or its password is modified.
+4. Use **Mongoose Pre-Save hook** to replace the plain password with the hashed one when a user is first created or its password is modified.
 Inside `user.ts` after `userSchema` is created:

 ```ts
 userSchema.pre("save", async function (done) {